FAOFreitas/exQTL/README.md

 #### Generation of P-P Correlation Plots
 To visualize correlation between P<sub>GWAS</sub> and P<sub>eQTL</sub>, each variant within the LOI is plotted withP<sub>eQTL</sub> along the horizontal axis, and P<sub>GWAS</sub> along the vertical axis.
 Correlation between the two probabilities is visualized by plotting a best-fit linear regression over the points.
 The Pearson correlation coefficient and p-value of correlation are computed and displayed on the plot as well (Figure 1D, 2D).
 If an analysis differentiating between congruous and incongruous variants is specified, separate plots are made for each set of variants and superimposed over each other as a single plot, with linear regression lines/Pearson coefficients displayed for both sets.

 If LD data is supplied in the form of `LD.df`, a similar plot is generated, but the fill color of each point is set to correspond to the LD R<sup>2</sup> value for each variant with a specified lead variant, plotted as a green diamond (Figure 3E).
 This lead variant can be user-specified with the argument `leadSNP` or is otherwise automatically defined as the upper-right-most variant in the P-P plot.
-This same lead variant is also labelled in the main eQTpLot panel A (Figure 3A).
+This same lead variant is also labelled in the main exQTL panel A (Figure 3A).
 In the case where LD data is provided and an analysis differentiating between congruous and incongruous variants is specified, two separate plots are generated: one for congruous and one for incongruous variants (Figure 4E-F).
-In each plot, the fill color of each point is set to correspond to the LD R<sup>2</sup> value for each variant with the lead variant for that specific plot (again defined as the upper-right most variant of the P-P plot), with both the congruous and incongruous lead variants labelled in the main eQTpLot panel A (Figure 4A).
+In each plot, the fill color of each point is set to correspond to the LD R<sup>2</sup> value for each variant with the lead variant for that specific plot (again defined as the upper-right most variant of the P-P plot), with both the congruous and incongruous lead variants labelled in the main exQTL panel A (Figure 4A).

 <p>&nbsp;</p>
 <p>&nbsp;</p>

 ## Use Examples

-### Example 1 – comparing eQTpLots for two genes within a linkage peak
+### Example 1 – comparing exQTLs for two genes within a linkage peak
 In this example, a GWAS study of LDL cholesterol levels has identified a significant association with a genomic locus at chr11:66,196,265-66,338,300 (build hg19), which contains a number of plausible candidate genes, including the genes *BBS1* and *ACTN3*.

-Using the `GeneList` function of eQTpLot, the user supplies both the *BBS1* and *ACTN3* genes to eQTpLot, along with all required input data, to obtain a crude estimation of which gene’s eQTL data most closely correlates with the GWAS signal observed at this locus.
+Using the `GeneList` function of exQTL, the user supplies both the *BBS1* and *ACTN3* genes to exQTL, along with all required input data, to obtain a crude estimation of which gene’s eQTL data most closely correlates with the GWAS signal observed at this locus.

-Calling eQTpLot as follows generates Pearson correlation statistics between P<sub>GWAS</sub> and P<sub>eQTL </sub> for both genes and the LDL trait, using a PanTissue approach and collapsing by method “min” as described above.
+Calling exQTL as follows generates Pearson correlation statistics between P<sub>GWAS</sub> and P<sub>eQTL </sub> for both genes and the LDL trait, using a PanTissue approach and collapsing by method “min” as described above.

 ```
-> eQTpLot(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene = c("BBS1", "ACTN3"),
+> exQTL(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene = c("BBS1", "ACTN3"),
           gbuild = "hg19",  trait = "LDL", tissue =  "all", CollapseMethod = "min",
           GeneList = T)
 [1] "Checking input data..."